Car finance comparator (PCP vs HP vs personal loan)

 Squaring Up

-PCP, HP, and a personal loan each produce a different financial outcome on the same vehicle, and the option with the lowest monthly payment is almost never the option with the lowest total cost to own the car.
+PCP, HP, and a personal loan each produce a different financial outcome on the same vehicle, and the option with the lowest monthly payment is almost never the option with the lowest total cost.
 The comparison in this tool makes that trade-off visible: PCP suits people who prioritise a low monthly payment and are comfortable returning the car at the end, while HP and personal loans suit people who want to own the vehicle and benefit from its residual value.

 The balloon percentage and the relative APRs are the two variables that have the largest effect on which option comes out ahead on total cost.
 Testing different combinations in the tool is more informative than relying on a single comparison, particularly since the promotional APRs in dealer advertising may not reflect the rate you would actually be offered.
 Using actual quoted rates produces a comparison that reflects your specific situation rather than a generalised illustration.